 Students who wish to change their original registration may do so online in WebAdvisor or by completing an add/drop form during the add/drop period.
 Add/drop forms are available in the Registrar's office or on the Registrar's web page.
-The add/ drop period extends through the first calendar week of each fall and winter semester.
+The add/drop period depends on the type of term the student is enrolled in.
+For students enrolled in a fall or winter term that is 15 weeks in length, the add/drop period ends at the start of the second week of classes.
 For terms shorter than 15 weeks and during the summer sessions, a student can add or drop a course no later than the beginning of the second class.
-For online classes in shorter sessions, the student must add or drop the day the class begins.
+For a 7-week online class, the student must add or drop the day the class begins.
 The student should refer to the term schedule for dates and to the current fee schedule for processing a student-initiated registration change during the official add/drop period.